0xCoto/Virgo/paper.md

 possible, is of course an appropriate software pipeline compatible with the spectrometers with which radio observatories are equipped.

+`%Comment: Does any of this ('growth in the field of radio astronomy', 'celestial sources emit radio waves' etc.) require proof (citation)?`

 `%Comment: should 'competent' be changed to a different word?`

 `%Comment: is 'astrophysical' redundant/obvious since I'm referring to 'universe' anyway?`